therealscienta/duplicate_files_finder/README.md

 Usage:

-Run script and pass filepath to be scanned for duplicates
+Run script and pass filepath to be scanned for duplicates, e.g.

-E.g. duplicate_files_finder.py /my/path/to/search
+duplicate_files_finder.py /my/path/to/search

 If duplicates are found, a csv-file will be generated with the same name as the script file.
 Run the script again (searchpath not needed) to handle duplicates.
 Options allow user